vitaliimo/api-automation-framework-skeleton/README.md

-# API test automation framework skeleton
+# Skeleton of automation framework for testing API

 Stack:
 - java 8